Discontinuous in time Virtual Element method for Darcy equations coupled with Multi Species Transport with First Order Reaction Network: Numerical Experiment

 \section{Numerical Experiment}

-In this section we will give the numerical evindence on the theoretical results proposed in the previous sections.
-Specifically, in Section~\ref{sec:num:conv}, we make a convergence analysis of the proposed method.
-Finally, in Section~\ref{sec:num:appl}, we consider a more applicative example and we test the robustness with respect to the positivity of the solution.
+In this section we present numerical evidence that supports the theoretical results of the previous sections.
+Specifically, in Section~\ref{sec:num:conv} we perform a convergence analysis of the proposed method, while Section~\ref{sec:num:appl} presents a more application-oriented example.
+Finally, in Section~\ref{sec:num:appl}, we consider a more applicative example.
 In all these experiments, we have used the \texttt{C++} library \texttt{vem++}~\cite{Dassi:2023:VAC}.